 The good news for the DACH region: the market for GDPR-compliant AI platforms has matured.
 Between Berlin, Hamburg, Rosenheim, Aachen and Heidelberg vendors have emerged that explicitly target the mid-market and enterprise segment while competing with US cloud giants such as OpenAI or Microsoft.
 Anyone shopping for enterprise AI today can choose between multi-tenant SaaS, dedicated SaaS tiers, self-hosting in their own cloud, and full on-premise setups.

-This article compares 19 AI platforms for enterprises in the DACH region – including basebox.ai.
+This article compares 25 AI platforms for enterprises in the DACH region and the EU – including basebox.ai, meinGPT, nele.ai and Mistral Vibe (formerly Le Chat Enterprise).
 At its core sits a detailed comparison table, followed by deep-dive profiles of the nine most relevant vendors.
 We then look at which hosting model fits which type of organisation, how the cost structure develops qualitatively across three realistic scenarios (50, 200, 1,000 users) and what the EU AI Act concretely requires.
-Short answer: for most mid-sized and large organisations with a data-sovereignty requirement, CompanyGPT by innFactory AI Consulting is the clear winner – no per-user licence, STACKIT as standard and §203 StGB architecture, and a cost model that is structurally more economical than per-user SaaS platforms as headcount grows.
+Short answer: for most mid-sized and large organisations with a data-sovereignty requirement, CompanyGPT by innFactory AI Consulting is our clear recommendation – no per-user licence, STACKIT as standard and §203 StGB architecture, and a cost model that stays independent of headcount while per-user licences grow linearly with it.

 What a GDPR-compliant AI platform must deliver